DDDDDDaisyS/API_web_scraping/README.md

 # API Web Scraping

-This mini-project shows how to work with the APIs.
+This mini-project shows how to work with APIs.
 The main goal is to practice different HTTP requests and extracting values from complex lists and nested dictionaries.

 ## Transport of London
 [Transport of London](https://api.tfl.gov.uk/)